city41/mameNeoGeoDevPlugin/README.md

 - `-nofilter`: turn off the blur filter, just get pure pixels
 - `-nomouse`: don't capture the mouse, just leave it alone
 - `-sound none`: disable audio if desired

+## Known Issues

+I am accessing video ram by placing write taps onto the video registers.
+Essentially I am "emulating" the video ram registers in lua and grabbing all the values the game sends to video ram and saving them.

+This works totally fine in every game I've tested ... except Samurai Shodown 2.
+If you run SS2 with `spriteLengthAndFixLayer.lua`, and once you are in game, you will see on the fix layer visualization that player one's health bar is missing.
+But if you look in the actual video ram via MAME's debugger, it's there.
+So either SS2 does something I don't understand and is able to set these video ram values in another way (seems unlikely), or MAME's Lua taps have a rare bug (possible), or I'm just doing something wrong (most likely).

+If anyone knows how to fix this, please let me know.
+Either by using the taps correctly, or even better, just getting direct access to video ram in Lua.